ORANGE COUNTY BRUNCH GUIDE

 Nick’s Laguna Beach

-The breakfast menu is small at Nick’s Laguna Beach, one of four restaurants in the Nickco Hospitality Group, but it has strong, savory dishes.
-Just fewer than 15 dishes are featured during these early hours, but each one should hit a flavor profile that someone does enjoy.
-Take for example their Fried Chicken & Waffle Stack (with sausage gravy, maple syrup and Nueske’s bacon), rumored to have the same mix as Bruxie waffles, and their Short Rib Benedict—do those not sound hearty to you?
-If that is not enough to get you going, grab a cup of quality joe to wake up your morning.
-Nick’s carries Stumptown Coffee, a local craft coffee brewer that has stolen many hearts.440 S Coast Hwy, Laguna Beach, CA 92651 949.376.8595 Madison Square & Garden Cafe
+The breakfast menu is small at Nick’s Laguna Beach, but it has strong, savory dishes.
+Just a handful of dishes are featured during these early hours, but each one has a flavor profile that brings in fans.
+Take for example their Fried Chicken & Waffle Stack (with sausage gravy, maple syrup and Nueske’s bacon), and their Short Rib Benedict—do those not sound hearty to you?
+If that is not enough to get you going, grab a cup of quality joe to wake up your morning.440 S Coast Hwy, Laguna Beach, CA 92651 949.376.8595 Madison Square & Garden Cafe

 Need to do some eclectic shopping while you dine?
 A quaint restaurant that has a storefront of unique home and garden gifts, Madison Square & Garden Cafe is set in a beautiful backyard garden and is dog-friendly for those canine lovers around.
 When visiting, order at the counter before taking a look-see around the shelves and displays of quirky products.
-The locals enjoy the Madison Rancheros (crisp corn tortillas with black beans, sunny side up eggs, avocado salsa, Jack cheese and sour cream) and the uncommon German Apple Pancake (thinly sliced and sautéed Granny Smith apples mixed in a German batter and topped with cinnamon and brown sugar).
-If those are not quite your style, there are several salads and sandwiches on the menu, complete with punny section titles such as “Lettuce Present Our Salads.”320 N Coast Hwy, Laguna Beach, CA 92651 949.494.0137 Old Vine Cafe
+The locals enjoy the Madison Rancheros and the not-so-common German Apple Pancake with thinly sliced and sautéed Granny Smith apples mixed in a German batter and topped with cinnamon and brown sugar.320 N Coast Hwy, Laguna Beach, CA 92651 949.494.0137 Old Vine Cafe

 Mollie’s Country Kitchen

 Mom-and-pop shops are what make communities go ’round, and Mollie’s Country Kitchen is one of those places.
 We say they do brunch on the weekends, but they specialize in breakfast it seems, so brunch runs just about every day of the week.
-Though the interior may seem severely outdated to the eyes, the menu would have to be the enticing element, and in this case, to the tongue.
+Though the interior may seem severely outdated to the eyes, the menu is the enticing element to the tongue.
 Locals claim that Mollie’s Country Kitchen does Mexican breakfast very well and can also produce a good Country Skillet.
 We say not to judge a restaurant by its interior (except in cleanliness of course) but let the food do the talking.
 If you are in the area, drop by and fill up!27932 La Paz Rd, Ste M Laguna Niguel, CA 92677 949.643.9174 Stacks Pancake House

 With a name like Stacks, how could a person not expect breakfast foods?
-However, this restaurant does not stay with the stagnant breakfast items that have been done over and over again.
+However, this restaurant does not stick with the stagnant breakfast items that have been done over and over again.
 Their menu reflects a mishmash of varying cultural influences, and locals most particularly note their affinity for Hawaiian-inspired dishes.
-Their Kalua Pork Omelet (Kalua pork, onion, Cheddar Jack, and chipotle ranchero sauce) is a popular pick there as is their Captain Mac Nut French Toast (made with King’s Hawaiian Sweet Bread, Captain Crunch cereal and macadamia nut).
-If you are craving some more Hawaiian flair after an early morning of surfing, dig into their Loco Moco, a typical Hawaiian dish that encompasses just all the breakfast foods you need in different style—choice of hamburger patty, spam or Portuguese sausage paired with two eggs, gravy and steamed rice.
+Their Kalua Pork Omelet is a popular pick there as is their Captain Mac Nut French Toast.
+If you are craving some more Hawaiian flair after an early morning of surfing, dig into their Loco Moco, a typical Hawaiian dish that encompasses just all the breakfast foods you need in different style—choice of hamburger patty, spam, or Portuguese sausage paired with two eggs, gravy, and steamed rice.
 How’s that stack up for size?27680 Marguerite Pkwy, Ste C Mission Viejo, CA 92692 949.218.4600 SideDoor

 Sidling up along the stucco wall, we found our way to SideDoor off of Pacific Coast Highway.
 For several years, the restaurant has served brunch and began doing so after Five Crowns had ceased theirs.
 The menu has a balanced mix of 50 percent breakfast-oriented items and 50 percent lunch-oriented items, making for a location to please all walks of life.
 The most popular dishes during lunch are their Prime Rib Sandwich, Green Eggs and Ham Benedict, Cheese and Charcuterie boards and Fried Chicken and Buttermilk Waffles.
 Though one might see recognizable names, each traditional breakfast and lunch dish has been given a spin resulting in a fresh perspective on what it means to order a certain plate.
 Their warm hospitality and service seemed to put diners at ease, and we were grateful for their guidance.
 Worth noting is also their attention to providing craft cocktails during the brunch hours rather than the default Bloody Mary or mimosa (though they do have a bottomless option of this).